 - The Substance Abuse and Mental Health Services Administration released a white paper highlighting best practices of parity implementation and enforcement at the state level.

-- DOL and HHS published a paper highlighting Warning Signs, or health insurance benefit design elements that could be “red flags” of potential parity violations.
+- DOL and HHS published a paper highlighting Warning Signs - PDF, or health insurance benefit design elements that could be “red flags” of potential parity violations.